akivaschiff/warehouses/tasks/task_1_verify_warehouse_gains.md

-# Task 1: Verify Warehouse Gains Calculation
+# Task 1: Complete the warehouse Gains Calculation

 ## Objective
 Run the existing gains calculation on a specific warehouse and verify the expected result.